MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-guard/enable-virtualization-based-protection-of-code-integrity.md

 ---
-title: Enable virtualization-based protection of code integrity
+title: Enable memory integrity
-description: This article explains the steps to opt in to using HVCI on Windows devices. ms.prod: windows-client ms.mktglfcycl: deploy ms.localizationpriority: medium
+description: This article explains the steps to opt in to using memory integrity on Windows devices. ms.prod: windows-client ms.mktglfcycl: deploy ms.localizationpriority: medium